- LoginAccess your ApplicationOr learn more about our programmes and applyAccess MyINSEAD

 Professor of Marketing

 The Novartis Chaired Professor of Management and the Environment

 Behavioural Economics and Consumer Choice, Intertemporal Choice, Temptation, and Self-Control, Consumer Financial Decision-Making

 Behavioural Economics and Consumer Choice, Brand Management, Behavioral Pricing, Marketing Management

-His work has appeared in leading scientific journals such as the Journal of Consumer Research, Journal of Marketing Research, Marketing Science, and Psychological Science.
-It was featured by the Financial Times, Sloan Management Review, and Harvard Business Review and has received international newspaper, radio, and TV coverage by, among others, BBC Radio, Le Figaro, National Public Radio, Nightly Business Report, Psychology Today, Tagesspiegel, The Economist.com, and U.S. Industry Today.
-His research won the 1995 American Marketing Association dissertation award and the 2005 O’Dell award, the most prestigious annual award in marketing, for the Journal of Marketing Research article that has made the most significant long-term contribution to marketing over the previous five years.
-He was also a finalist for the 2006 and 2009 Journal of Consumer Research Best Article Awards.
-Klaus was an Associate Editor for the Journal of Consumer Psychology and has been serving on the Editorial Boards of the Journal of Consumer Research and the Journal of Marketing Research, among others, for many years.
+His work has appeared in leading scientific journals such as the Journal of Consumer Research, Journal of Marketing Research, Marketing Science, Organizational Behavior and Human Decision Processes, and Psychological Science.
+His work was featured by the Financial Times, Sloan Management Review, and Harvard Business Review and has received international newspaper, radio, and TV coverage by various media outlets including BBC Radio, Le Figaro, National Public Radio, Nightly Business Report, Psychology Today, Tagesspiegel, The Economist.com, and U.S. Industry Today.
+His research won the 1995 American Marketing Association (AMA) Doctoral Dissertation Award and the 2005 AMA O’Dell Award, the most prestigious annual award in marketing, for the Journal of Marketing Research article that has made the most significant long-term contribution to marketing over the previous five years.
+He was a finalist for the 2006 and 2009 Journal of Consumer Research Best Article Awards.
+He was also selected as one of the inaugural Marketing Science Institute Young Scholars in 2001.